 Basic transactions such as wallet transfers, deposits, withdrawals, and fees automatically get classified on import.

 Additionally, if CoinLedger already has a pre-built integration with the smart contract or decentralized app that your wallet interacted with—such QuickSwap—those transactions will also be automatically classified.

 View the list of our pre-built Polygon integrations here.

-Unmapped transactions are treated by default as non-taxable self-wallet transfers.
+Uncategorized transactions are treated by default as non-taxable self-wallet transfers.

-Unmapped transactions that are left alone and not further classified will not directly impact your tax report or capital gains.
+Uncategorized transactions that are left alone and not further classified will not directly impact your tax report or capital gains.